Skip to main content

 For quite a while I have been subscribed to a menu planning service called Soscuisine.
-It costs less than $10 a month and they do all the work for you . . . except for the actual cooking.
+They do all the work for you . . . except for the actual cooking.
 They focus on fresh, locally foods where possible.
 They count the calories and the carbs and whatever else you need them to count.
 This service even produces your weekly shopping list for you.
 I can't rave about it enough.
 Check it out.

 Today's lunch menu was for Squash and Leek Soup, an egg salad wrap and a glass of milk.
 The soup tasted even better than it smelled . . . and it smelled pretty great . . .